Satisfactory Academic Progress

 Maximum Attempted Credits

-You must complete your current program of study within a maximum attempted credit amount that cannot exceed 150 percent of the number of credits required to graduate.
+You must complete your current program of study without exceeding 150 percent of the number of credits required to graduate.

-Follow these steps to determine the amount of credits you may attempt before you reach Maximum Attempted Credits:
+Follow these steps to determine how many credits you may attempt before you reach the Maximum Attempted Credit limit: